chamathka-00/HealthSense-Disease-Outbreak-Analysis-System/README.md

 ## 📜 Academic Integrity

-This repository contains original work submitted to RGU for academic assessment.
+This repository contains original code written for submission to RGU.
+Reusing or submitting this work elsewhere without attribution may violate academic integrity guidelines.
-Re-use, redistribution, or submitting this project—modified or unmodified—for academic credit elsewhere is strictly prohibited.

 ## 📘 License